Byte-Lounge/Hacking-Resources/README.md

 # A list of resources that would be helpful for hackers, pentesters.

+## Articles
+Article | Description
+[So You Want To Be A Hacker: 2021 Edition](https://tcm-sec.com/so-you-want-to-be-a-hacker-2021-edition/)  |Great guide on how to become an hacker/pentester.

 ## Books
 Book | Description
 ---- | ----